2) Course Time: Morning Class, 10:00am ~ 1:00pm/Afternoon Class, 2:00pm ~ 5:00pm

 ||

-business functions (including production, marketing, and human resource
+(including production, marketing, and human resource management) and global

-management) and global strategies (including entry/exit modes, timing,
+strategies (including entry/exit modes, timing, location, amount).
+The

 include the macro (environmental), the company (organizational), and the